Camp Casey Volunteers Recognized by Dongducheon City for Outstanding Service

-Camp Casey volunteers were recognized at a ceremony hosted by Hyong Nam-Sun, the Dongducheon Volunteer Center chief, at the Dongducheon Citizen’s Auditorium in Eosu-ro on Dec.
+DONGDUCHEON, South Korea - Camp Casey volunteers were recognized at a ceremony hosted by Hyong Nam-Sun, the Dongducheon Volunteer Center chief, at the Dongducheon Citizen’s Auditorium in Eosu-ro on Dec.
 27. Hyong organized the event to formally thank Camp Casey’s most outstanding community volunteers for their dedication and selfless service in 2023.

-(U.S. Army photo by Sgt.
-Brandon Best)
+The event serves a dual purpose – as a platform for acknowledging and expressing gratitude towards the silent heroes in the community and as an opportunity to shine a spotlight on the remarkable contributions of a U.S. volunteers.

+Sgt.
+Choi Hamin, the Area 1 and Area 2 Better Opportunities for Single Soldiers (BOSS) president; Fred Ware, the Area 1 BOSS adviser; and Spc.
+Ronnie Burnett, the 59th Chemical, Biological, Radiological, Nuclear Company (Hazardous Response) “Mountain Dragons” (59th CBRN) BOSS representative; are three pillars of Camp Casey’s volunteer community that help make everything happen.

 |Date Taken: